What is the best source of fat on a ketogenic diet?

 (iii) Consider this: nature often packages fats in whole foods in a protective manner.
 For example, the Omega-3s in salmon are healthy but fragile.
-That’s why wild salmon are pink!
+That’s why wild salmon is pink!
 Yes.
-That’s why wild salmon are pink.
+That’s why wild salmon is pink.
 When wild salmon are on their upstream marathon journey to breed, and exercising their little tails off, they generate a lot of oxidative stress.
 As a result, their bodies make “astaxanthin,” a potent antioxidant that protects the valuable Omega-3 fats.
 When you eat wild salmon, you get the Omega-3 and astaxanthin (its bodyguard).
 When you eat only fish oil, you often don’t.
 That’s just one of hundreds of examples how cleaver nature can be, which is why you always want to prioritize whole foods.

 So, let’s return to the starting question: What is the best source of fat on a ketogenic diet?
 I hope, by now you understand that the answer is not so simple.
 Your best “fatome” depends on you genome, microbiome, lifestyle, and nutritional perspective.
 To help you start to ponder, we will leave you with some questions to help you reflect on what you just read:

 Like saturated fat?
 Is it worth considering that not all saturated fats are created equal?
 Is it worth considering the stearic acid/(myristic+palmitic) ratio?